Quantum jump metrology in a two-cavity network: A simple measurement scheme for estimating phase difference

 \subsection{Fisher information for the photon statistics of an optical cavity network}

-Finally, we calculate the Fisher information of the photon statistics using the methods outlined in Section \ref{Sec:QJM} in order to obtain a bound on the optimum precision our measurement scheme can achieve.
+Before further analysing the performance of the proposed quantum optical sensor, we now calculate the Fisher information of the photon statistics using the methods outlined in Section \ref{Sec:QJM}.
+In this way, we obtain a bound on the optimum precision that our measurement scheme can achieve.
 The probability of a certain trajectory with a given number of time steps can be calculated using Eq.~(\ref{Eq:Traj_prob}).
-To do so, it has to be taken into account that every individual time step has one of four different possible event types (no-photon, photon in a single detector or photons in both detectors).
-The theoretical model to describe each of these events has been introduced in Section \ref{sec2}.
-A drawback of this however is that an exact calculation of the Fisher information for a trajectory of length $N$ requires summing over $4^N$ trajectories.
+To do so, it has to be taken into account that every individual time step has one of four different possible event types, quantified by the probabilities $P_{ij}$ introduced in Section~\ref{sec2}: no-photon, photon only in detector 1, photon only in detector 2 or photons in both detectors.
+A drawback of this however is that an exact calculation of the Fisher information for a trajectory of length $N$ requires summing over $4^N$ possible trajectories.
 Hence this approach becomes computationally very challenging for large $N$.
-Nevertheless, as illustrated in Fig.~\ref{fig:scaling}, for small $N$, we find scaling beyond linear, of the form $F(N) \propto N^2 - N$.
-This result is in agreement with the scaling behaviour observed in Ref.~\cite{lewisbeige}, thus demonstrating the presence of correlations in the photon statistics that depend on $\tilde \varphi$.
+Nevertheless, for small $N$, we find scaling beyond linear of the form

+This result is in agreement with the scaling behaviour that we previously observed in Ref.~\cite{lewisbeige}, thus demonstrating the presence of correlations in the photon statistics that depend on $\varphi$.

-The limitation of only having exact results for the Fisher information for a small number of time steps means we do not always have a strict bound for the system.
+The limitation of only having exact results for the Fisher information for a small number of time steps means we do not have a strict bound for the system for larger times.
 Instead, we extrapolate the scaling shown for short times.
-We expect that this will be an upper bound on the Fisher information, as it is likely that at large times the scaling will reduce rather than increase due to a breakdown in correlations between far away time steps.
-This estimated bound can nevertheless be useful for comparing to the uncertainty of our proposed measurement scheme though, as illustrated above in Fig.~\ref{fig:estimator}.
-In particular, the sensing performance in Fig.~\ref{fig:scaling}(c) approaches our extrapolated bound, thus suggesting that our fit result is reasonable.
+However we nevertheless expect that this approach provides an upper bound on the Fisher information, as it is likely that at large times the scaling will reduce rather than increase due to a breakdown in correlations between far away time steps.
+This observation suggests that the estimated bound can nevertheless be useful when comparing it to the uncertainty of our proposed measurement scheme.
+We note that general methods of obtaining more accurate estimations of the Fisher information in Eq.~(\ref{40}) would require being able to obtain solutions to the master equation of the cavity network and to determine the stationary state of its dynamics \cite{Gammelmark}, neither of which are present within our system.